Does A Child Get Their Own Lawyer in Child Custody Cases?

 - Any other person who the court deems appropriate.

 The court orders appointing or terminating counsel for the child must always be written.
-And in order to reduce confusion, conflict, and delay that may be brought about by misunderstanding of the child’s counsel’s efforts and rights to represent the child independently, courts will often include in these orders the express rights of child’s counsel at the time of appointment.
+And in order to reduce confusion, conflict, and delay that may be brought about by a misunderstanding of the child’s counsel’s efforts and rights to represent the child independently, family courts will often include in these orders the express rights of the child’s counsel at the time of appointment.

 The Duties of Child’s Counsel